 Beware of plagiarism!
 All written work submitted must be your own and you must acknowledge all your sources.
 You cannot just cut and paste sections from websites or books and present this as your own work!
-Also, do not present AI generated texts as your own (this includes machine translation programmes such as DeepL)!
 When using someone else's words or ideas, you must reference these, i.e. put them in quotation marks and acknowledge them (cf. 4.1.).
 You sign a legally binding declaration that all of the work is your own when you submit work for grading.
 These rules and requirements must be taken extremely seriously.
-You may be required to use the turnitin programme via Moodle when submitting your essays.
+You may be required to use turnitin.com programme when submitting your essay.
 If so, you will be given clear instructions on the process.
-If found guilty of plagiarism or unethical use of AI, you will be penalised by a range of sanctions, and this will go on your student record.
-You must read the section on plagiarism in MIC's student handbook very carefully.
+If found guilty of plagiarism, you will be penalised by a range of sanctions and this will go on your student record.
+You must read the section on plagiarism in the College handbook very carefully.